Airplane manufacturer uses Siemens solutions to reduce product development time for all-electric composite aircraft

 One of the aircraft’s compelling points is the flying range, which the weight directly affects so using composites is a critical part of their strategy.
 The Bye Structures Department has used several solutions from Siemens Digital Industries Software to help them get off the ground, most notably the Fibersim™ portfolio and NX™ software.
 They are using Fibersim to optimize the structural integrity of the composite air frame and NX to develop the outer shape of the plane.
 Fibersim is used to build up the layers of composites from the outside in.

 The firm also uses Teamcenter® software for product data and end-to-end management, Simcenter™ STAR-CCM+™ software for computational fluid dynamics (CFD), Simcenter 3D software for analysis, testing and certification and Capital™ software for wire harness and layout.
-Using these five products, which are part of Xcelerator, a comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software has enabled Bye to create a seamless endto-end process.
+Using these five products, which are part of Siemens Xcelerator business platform of software, hardware and services, has enabled Bye to create a seamless endto-end process.

 “The reason we use NX instead of another CAD system is because it has a more seamless transition from design to analysis, which gives us more time to do more iterations on our design,” says Parijaat Malik, senior mechanical systems engineer.
 “We’re able to easily make a few changes and analyze that design and just make the changes that we need to make that particular design work.
 Also, one of the biggest things NX provides is wave linking, which makes parametrizing assembly so much more robust than any other CAD software that’s available.”